 However, after marriage, if it is found that the above Hindu court marriage criteria were not met before the marriage then the marriage shall be null and void.
 Furthermore, if there is no sexual intercourse between the couple or if the marriage resulted through any fraud or any force, in that case, any of the spouses are allowed to file a case in the court and appeal to consider the marriage as invalid.

 If you belong to the Hindu community and require further information regarding the Hindu court marriage in Pakistan then call us today at 0316-6644789 and speak to our experienced court marriage lawyer.
 Our lawyers are ready to provide you a free consultation regarding the entire procedure of Hindu court marriage in Pakistan.

-WE WILL GIVE YOU THE FOLLOWING DOCUMENTS AFTER YOUR COURT MARRIAGE
+WE WILL PROVIDE YOU WITH THE FOLLOWING DOCUMENTS AFTER YOUR COURT MARRIAGE

-How Right Law Associates Can Help You in Court Marriage?
+How We Can Help You For Court Marriage?

 Right Law Associates has a team of family lawyers having extensive experience of handling family law cases.
 We deal with court marriages, online marriages, child custody, and other family cases.
 By educating the masses about the legal rights granted by Pakistani law, people become aware of these rights.
 Due to the sensitivity and delicate nature of matrimonial cases, our company respects and ensures the privacy of the client.